Biomapper/PythonFilter/README.md

-# Python scripts written by Matt and Brandon
+# Python scripts
+main.py: removes color values from images based on given image and values. value-from-point.py: Accesses an images given pixel coordinates to determine the data value.